Spend the day at Pioneer Village and enjoy our many wonderful exhibits and features...

 HORSE BARNTypical pioneer barn, moved from Warp homestead 9 miles south of Minden.
 (Harold Warp's parents were good Christians, so the hayloft boards were laid rough side up, so young folks couldn't have barn dances.)

 HOMES AND SHOPS BUILDINGTwenty rooms of the past, showing kitchens, living rooms and bedrooms of each generation since 1830.
 Also music shop, doctors office, print shop drug store, barbershop, many others.
-Yarn spinning, weavingand broom making demonstrated daily.
+Yarn spinning, weaving and broom making are demonstrated during the summer.
 Second floor has surprisingly low mail order prices on furniture at turn of century.
 Also Carl Curtis' Senate Office 1954 to 1978.

 ANTIQUE FARM MACHINERY BUILDING265 feet long, houses complete evolution of plowing, cultivating, seeding, harvesting and threshing equipment. (including a huge combine of 1890, pulled by 30 horses.)